-A performance test for an emissions unit is required to be conducted at between 80 and 100 percent of the maximum production rate or, when the hourly maximum permitted production rate is not specified in the permit, 80 percent or more of the manufacturer's maximum design capacity.
+Unless a federal or local regulation states otherwise, a performance test for an emissions unit is required to be conducted at between 80 and 100 percent of the maximum production rate or, when the hourly maximum permitted production rate is not specified in the permit, 80 percent or more of the manufacturer's maximum design capacity.
 Do not exceed permitted short-term production or fuel use rates.
 All performance test protocols and final test reports should include the maximum production rate or capacity for each tested emissions unit and the means of determining the actual throughput or capacity during testing.